Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 In this tutorial, you will learn how to load data in a UI control, how to bind UI properties to a view model and how to define the style of the UI with CSS.
 As a result you will have a native Photo Album application written entirely in XML and JavaScript.

-An app project named `Photo Album Native` has already been created for you.
-This app project contains a NativeScript project named `Photo Album Native Code` where you will implement the core logic of your application.
-The NativeScript project is provisioned with a few images and an SDK which you will need later on.
-The `Photo Album Native Code` project is now opened, and let's first quickly examine its structure:
+An app named `Photo Album Native` has already been created for you.
+This NativeScript app contains a few images and an SDK which you will need later on.
+The app’s code is currently open, so let's start by examining its structure:

 * **app** This folder contains the entire app functionality.
 * **App_Resources** This folder contains application assets such as icons, splash screens and configuration files such as Info.plist and AndroidManifest.xml.